In Christ, We Stand Where It Has Already Burned

 That night I was reminded of 1 John 2:2, “He is the propitiation for our sins, and not for ours only, but also for the sins of the whole world.”
 The word propitiation is used only here in the New Testament and it is filled with meaning for the Christian.
 The word means “the appeasement or averting of God’s wrath or justice.”
 So, Jesus, through His death on the cross, appeased, absorbed, and averted God’s wrath toward me.
-Because of my sin, I faced the fire of God’s judgement (Romans 1:18, John 3:36), but in Christ I’m moved over to where the fire has already burned.
+Because of my sin, I faced the fire of God’s judgement (see Romans 1:18, John 3:36), but in Christ I have moved over to where the fire has already burned.
 Jesus took my judgement, He took my sin, He took my penalty, He took my justice.
-In Christ, there’s an eery safety.
+In Christ, there is an eery safety.
 There’s been fire here, but there won’t be again.